supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/Lab-Scenario-Preview/module-02.md

 After completing this lab, you will be able to:

 - Query the data in files
-- Access external data in a databse
+- Access external data in a database
 - Visualize the query results